-I close my eyes and a deep breath in then out, clearing my head before I can change my mind “OK”
+I close my eyes and a deep breath in then out, clearing my head before I can change my mind.

-I nod and race upstairs to pack a bag, though completely clueless on what to take I can’t help the swell of hope that resides within me.
-I should call Nadine, I’ll call her from the airport.
+I nod and race upstairs to pack a bag, though completely clueless on what to take, I can’t help the swell of hope that resides within me.
+I’ll call Nadine from the airport.